garystafford/meanstack-data-samples/README.md

 Contains examples of retrieving data using various AngularJS methods:
 * Function within AngularJS controller contains array of strings
 * AngularJS service returns an array of simple object literals to controller
 * AngularJS factory returns contents of JSON file to controller
-Uses a deferred promise to perform action asynchronously: [$http](http://docs.angularjs.org/api/ng/service/$http)
 * MongoDB database returns collection of documents to controller

 ### Instructions to Use Project